carleshf/personal_site/content/academic/index.md

 The institution was collaborating with the regional government in order to host some students in an internship during their last year of high school, allowing them to conduct a research project.

-  1. _Relació entre desenvolupament cognitiu i metilació genética: Una anàlisi exploratòria_; by Alba Cabús, from IES Can Puig, and conducted during summer of 2016 (grade: A; score of 10/10)
+  * _Aproximació als TADs com unitat funcional i la seva associació amb malalties humanes_; by David Morón and Maria Solà, from INS Estany de la Ricarda, and conducted during summer of 2017 (grade: A+; a score of 10/10)
-  2. _Aproximació als TADs com unitat funcional i la seva associació amb malalties humanes_; by David Morón and Maria Solà, from INS Estany de la Ricarda, and conducted during summer of 2017 (grade: A+; a score of 10/10)
+  * _Relació entre desenvolupament cognitiu i metilació genética: Una anàlisi exploratòria_; by Alba Cabús, from IES Can Puig, and conducted during summer of 2016 (grade: A; score of 10/10)

 #### Statistical analysis of omic data in R (3th edition)
   * Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
-  * 2016-05 as _Instructor_
+  * 2016-05 as _Instructor_ (2 days)

 6h: RNASeq data analysis using R and Bioconductor packages

 #### Statistical analysis of omic data in R (2nd edition)
   * Barcelona Institute for Global Health // Bioinformatic Research Group in Epidemiology
-  * 2015-05 as _Instructor_
+  * 2015-05 as _Instructor_ (1 day)

 2h: Genomic data visualization

 #### Introduction to R
   * Barcelona Institute for Global Health
-  * 2014-04 as _Instructor_
+  * 2014-04 as _Instructor_ (1 day)

 4h: Algorithms and programming structures

 #### Introduction to python for bioinformatics
   * Centre for Research in Agricultural Genomics // Statistical and population genomics
-* 2013-06 as _Instructor_
+  * 2013-06 as _Instructor_ (2 days)

 8h: Basic introduction to python programming for non-programmers in bioinformatics in the field of plant and animal genomics.
 The session covered from languages description to small bioinformatics exercises.